jovanbrakus/hockey-shuttle/series/hockey-shuttle/season-01/episode-01-returning-to-center-ice/draft/chapter-01.md

 "Well."
 Her mother's voice was very controlled.
 "Thank you for telling us.
 Sophia will be... she'll miss him."

 "They can stay in touch," Mr. Price said quickly.
-"Email, phone calls.
-Maybe visits."
+"Phone calls, maybe visits."

 But Sophia knew how these things worked.
 She was nine, not stupid.
 Ethan would go to Winnipeg and join an AAA team and get busy with practices and games and tournaments.
 He'd make new friends, better skaters, kids whose parents understood hockey in a way her parents never would.
 He'd forget about the girl from Millbrook who could barely do crossovers and liked math competitions more than actual competitions.

 She'd lose her best friend.

 Sophia pulled away from the vent and lay flat on her bedroom floor, staring at the ceiling.

-Forces in equilibrium, she thought.
-Net force equals zero.
-But that was the problem—all the forces in her life had just shifted, and she had no idea how to balance them again.
+The grief came slowly.
+Not all at once like in movies, but in waves over the next few days.
+She'd be fine, and then she'd remember Ethan wouldn't be at school tomorrow, and her hands would go numb.

+At school, she kept expecting to see him.
+In the cafeteria, at morning assembly, on the playground where they sometimes did math problems in the dirt with sticks.
+But he wasn't there.
+His desk in Mrs. Patterson's class sat empty, and nobody else even seemed to notice.

+Sophia ate lunch alone.
+She walked home alone.
+She did her math homework alone, and every problem felt hollow because there was no one to compare answers with, no one to get excited about elegant solutions.

+Her mother tried talking to her.
+"I know you're sad about Ethan leaving.
+It's okay to be upset."

+But Sophia wasn't upset.
+Upset was too small a word.

+Demolished.

+Like something essential had been ripped out of her and she didn't know how to function around the hole it left.

+She was nine years old, and her heart was breaking, and nobody understood that this wasn't just losing a friend.
+This was losing the only person who'd ever really seen her.

 ---